What To Look Out For, When You’re Buying Stuff Online

-Make sure you recognise the name of the website.
-We all like to help small businesses, but it’s often a bit safer to go with online retailers you know and recognise, such as Amazon, Ebay or big high street brands.
+We all like to help small businesses, but it’s often a bit safer to go with online retailers you know and recognise, such as Amazon, eBay or big high street brands.
 If you want to buy something from a website you’ve never bought anything from before, it’s also a good idea to do a search for them and see if there are any reviews or reports.
 Google their name, and you might find other people who’ve used them and been scammed.
 Also watch for sneaky scammers who might be setting up sites that look like familiar retailers, but are actually sneaky misspellings of familiar names, such as arnazon (‘r n’) rather than amazon.

-Look out for the special ‘s’ in ‘https’ and/or the padlock symbol If a website’s address has https at the beginning, it means it’s using a special way to communicate, which is a bit more secure.
+If a website address has https at the beginning, it means it’s using a special way to communicate, which is a bit more secure.
 A lot of sites, including Google, have ‘https’ in their URL, and most reputable online retailers will use it, to make sure your shopping is safe.
 You may also see a padlock symbol just before the web address in the browser.
 If it isn’t there, think twice about making that purchase.

-Regularly update your browser to ensure you always have the latest security features The makers of web browsers such as Chrome, Safari and Firefox regularly update their software, to make sure that it’s safe and secure.
-Make sure you have the latest version running on your phone or computer, before you buy stuff.
+The makers of web browsers such as Chrome, Safari and Firefox regularly update their software, to make sure that it’s safe and secure.
+Make sure you have the latest version running on your phone or computer, before you buy anything.

-Have a strong password and change it regularly A lot of scammers crack users’ security thanks to old, or easy-to-guess passwords.
+A lot of scammers crack users’ security thanks to old, or easy-to-guess passwords.
 You can beat them, when you’re shopping online, by using a stronger password, with different symbols, letters and numbers, and by changing your password regularly.
 There’s tools online like password managers that make it easy to use unique passwords across different sites, without having to remember them all off the top of your head.

 Simply closing your browser isn’t the same as logging out.
 In order to be extra safe, make sure you completely log out of a website, before you close your browser.